-Forced Swim Test (FST) was developed by Roger D. Porsolt in the late 1970’s as a simple task to be used in the assessment of anti-depressive properties of drugs in small animals.
-Depression is one of the most prominent mood disorder affecting millions across the globe.
-The etiology of depression is yet to be fully understood, and modeling symptoms of depression in animals tend to be difficult.
+The Forced Swim Test (FST) was developed by Roger D. Porsolt in the late 1970’s as a simple task to be used in the assessment of anti-depressive properties of drugs in small animals.
+Depression is one of the most prominent mood disorders affecting millions across the globe.
+The aetiology of depression is yet to be fully understood, and modelling symptoms of depression in animals tend to be difficult.
 However, many of the behavioral signs can be used as a basis for the measure of the effectiveness of drug treatments and other interventions.

 In their paper published in 1981, Herman et al. evaluated the effects of cholinolytics, cholinomimetics and atypical antidepressants on the behavior of rats in the Forced Swim Test task.
 The investigation also studied the relation between the test performance and the inborn level of exploratory and locomotor activities.
 The investigation results showed that cholinomimetics prolonged the immobility phase whereas cholinolytics and antidepressants shortened it.

 Shimazoe et al. suggested that objective measure of immobility can be performed by recording the vibrations of the wall due to escape directed behavior of the subject in the Forced Swim Test and comparing it with the locomotion of those in the activity cage.
 They modified the FST apparatus by adding detectors to the walls of the cylinders to record the vibrations for subjects tested with different drugs and compounds.

 The influence of prenatal protein malnutrition was tested in the FST for females and males by Trzctńska et al. Two different experiments were conducted one of which tested the protein malnourished male and female subjects in the Forced Swim Test at the beginning and the end of a stress regime while the second experiment tested two separate groups of male subjects without the stress regime.